Get your FREE months when you start today * Terms apply

 • Form W-3, which totals all W-2s submitted to the Social Security Administration.

-Missing a deposit or filing incorrect information can lead to IRS penalties, so it’s important to stay on top of deadlines and keep your payroll records organized.
+Missing a deposit or filing incorrect information can lead to IRS penalties — keep your records organized and your deposit schedule current.

 Flori Meeks Hatchett